ijohanne/dotfiles/README.md

 ## Prerequisite information
 The block device used in this guide is exclusively catered to the USB flash devices being `/dev/sda` and the new disk for NixOS to be installed on to be `/dev/sdb`.
-However this needs to be updated to reflect the local installation (such as the main device to install NixOS on is a NVMe disk, and as such the block device to use would most likely be `/dev/nvme0n1` instead).
+However, this needs to be updated to reflect the local installation (such as the main device to install NixOS on is a NVMe disk, and as such the block device to use would most likely be `/dev/nvme0n1` instead).